JetBrains/kotlin-multiplatform-dev-docs/topics/tools/fleet.md

    At the top of the window, you'll see messages from Fleet as the project is imported and indexed.

-When Smart Mode is enabled, Fleet operates as an IDE, with all of the code completion, navigation, debugging, and refactoring features available.
-When it's disabled, Fleet works as a simple file editor.
-You can quickly open files and make changes, but most of the productivity features won't be available.
+When Smart Mode is enabled, Fleet operates as a _polyglot code editor_, that offers language-related features such as code completion, navigation, debugging, and refactoring.
+When Smart Mode is disabled, Fleet works as a simple code editor.
+You can quickly open files and make changes, but without most of the advanced language-related features.

 Under the hood, Fleet chooses which backend to use to process code.
 When Smart Mode is enabled, the backend for Kotlin is the same code-processing engine used by IntelliJ IDEA, so the functionality you might be already familiar with